rickardlindberg/rickardlindberg.me/writing/new-home-for-timeline/index.markdown

 SourceForge has been a good home for Timeline so far, but we would also like to have registration free discussions and pull requests.
-There is also a worry that SourceForge will treat us badly.
+There is also a worry that SourceForge will do something undesirable as described in the Notepad++ article.

-Moving to GitHub does not add any value to us because it does not provide the additional features we want and it is a proprietary platform.
-As far as I know, GitHub does not support anonymous users to send feedback via email, so if we move, we loose that feature that we have today.
+Moving to GitHub does not add any value to us because it does not provide the additional features we want and it is also a proprietary platform.
+As far as I know, GitHub does not support anonymous users to send feedback via email, so if we move, we loose that feature that works well today.

-We could install an existing free platform like GitLab on our own servers.
-That would get rid of the worry that the platform might treat us badly.
+We could install an existing free platform like [GitLab](https://about.gitlab.com/) on our own servers.
+That would get rid of the worry that the platform might do something undesirable.
 But I've not yet seen a platform that provides registration free discussions and pull requests.
 Perhaps those features can be added to an existing platform, but I think it might be difficult because most platforms require registered users, and these two features have to work without it.

 My feeling is that the approach needed for these two features might justify a completely new platform.
 My suggested way forward is therefore to develop a new platform whose core features are registration free discussions and pull requests.
-In addition, it would need features common to many platforms like hosting of binaries and a project web page.
+In addition, it would need features common to many platforms like hosting of releases and a project web page.

 I've started prototyping what such a platform might look like.
-I might write down what I think are the minimum set of features needed in order to create a platform that is better for Timeline than the current alternatives.
+I might write down what I think are the minimum set of features needed to create a platform that is better for Timeline than the current alternatives.